 We didn’t mind staying longer at RAC Monkey Mia Dolphin Resort as it was our favorite campsite during our road trip in Western Australia.
 The most modern facilities, super clean showers, right at the beach, a super relaxed atmosphere, a beach bar with a daily happy hour, and dolphins right in front of us.
 We could stay forever in Monkey Mia!

 🚐 Travel distance: 71 km – 1h 30m

 ⛺ Campsite: South Gregories, Gregories, Bottle Bay or Big Lagoon A$13 per night + A$15 park fee

 After relaxing for a few days and playing with the dolphins at Monkey Mia, we drove to Francois Peron National Park, one of our absolute favorite stops along the coast of Western Australia.

 Francois Peron National Park is a remote and rugged area located in the Shark Bay World Heritage Sanctuary, which can ONLY be entered by 4WD! (be aware of this if you plan on following our road trip in Western Australia)

-At the entrance of the park, we deflated Coco’s tyres (to 20psi) and that’s when the real adventure started.
+At the entrance of the park is an air compressor station where we deflated Coco’s tires (to 20psi) and that’s when the real adventure started.
 We first stopped at the incredibly beautiful Big Lagoon and continued afterward our drive along soft red sandy tracks to Cape Peron.
 We never saw so many beautiful colors together.
 Red dunes, white beaches, and crystal blue waters.